jundalisay/superblist/content/en/research/smith/theory-moral-sentiments/part-6/section-3b.md

 It is as hurtful to the individual and to society.

 In most of such cases, however, what is chiefly to be found fault with is, not so much the strength of the propensity to joy, as the weakness of the sense of propriety and duty.

-A young man is disliked as formal and pedantic if he has no relish for the diversions and amusements that are natural and suitable to his age talks of nothing but his book or his business
+A young man is disliked as formal and pedantic if he:
+- has no relish for the diversions and amusements that are natural and suitable to his age
+- talks of nothing but his book or his business

 We give him no credit for his abstinence even from improper indulgences, to which he seems to have so little inclination.